 33) What is Fixboot?

-Fixboot write a new partition boot sector on to the system partition.
+Fixboot writes a new partition boot sector on to the system partition.

-34) How many logical drive is it possible to fit on to a physical disk?
+34) How many logical drives is it possible to fit on to a physical disk?

 The maximum number of the logical drive that can fit on a physical disk is 24, while the extended partition can only have 23 logical drives.